Nikolay-inc/Nikolay-inc/README.md

 - 👋 Hi, I’m Nikolay and I’m from Ukraine, Kiev
 - 👀 I’m interested in Javascript and React
 - 🌱 I’m currently learning some new features depends on React
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on some new coders
-- 📫 How to reach me ...

 <!---
 Nikolay-inc/Nikolay-inc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.